CHAPTER 139. AMUSEMENT RIDES AND ATTRACTIONS

 (5) Devices, including trains, regulated by the United States Government.

-(6) Ski lifts, elevators or rides registered and regulated by the Department of Labor and Industry.
+(6) Ski lifts, elevators or rides to the extent they are registered and regulated by any other agency of the Commonwealth.

-(7) Amusement attractions, and amusement rides regulated by another Commonwealth agency and waterslides, to the extent that they are regulated by the Department of Environmental Resources for water quality, pool design, sanitary facilities, lifeguards and similar features.
+(7) Amusement attractions, and amusement rides regulated by another Commonwealth agency and waterslides, to the extent that they are regulated by the Department of Health for pool design, sanitary facilities and similar features.

 § 139.2.
 Definitions.